 Secure Data Storage and Encryption

 Confidential information or highly sensitive data is stored securely and protected with stringent access controls.
 The following are two common ways to secure sensitive data.
-Both methods are incorporated into our Western Security Bank system:
+Both methods are incorporated into our Western Security Bank infrastructure:

 1.)
 When your information is traveling over the Internet, it is encrypted.
 Encryption technology disguises information to hide its meaning and enhances confidentiality by restricting information access to only intended users.
 Encryption-based methods can also be used to verify message authenticity and accuracy.
 Information is encrypted and decrypted with a cipher and key using special computer hardware or software.
 Secrecy of the key and complexity of the cipher are crucial for the success of encryption controls.
-When you initiate an Online Banking session with Western Security Bank, our web server and your browser will communicate using the TLS 1.0 AES with 256 encryption (High);RSA with 1024 bit exchange.
-(Western Security Bank customers must use a browser (one of the 2 most recent versions of Internet Explorer, Firefox or Safari) that supports Secured Socket Layer for maximum protection.)
+When you initiate an Online Banking session with Western Security Bank, our web server and your browser will communicate using the Secured Socket Layer (SSL) protocol and 128-bit encryption keys.
+Western Security Bank customers must use a browser (one of the 2 most recent versions of Internet Explorer, Firefox or Safari) that supports Secured Socket Layer for maximum protection.
 This means it would be virtually impossible for even a "super computer" to obtain messages and information coded with this technology.

 2.)
 Firewalls are physical devices, software programs, or both enhancing security by monitoring and limiting access to computer facilities.
 They create a security barrier between two or more networks to protect Western Security Bank's infrastructure from unauthorized entry.
 Filtering routers are incorporated into the firewall system to screen data traffic and direct messages to certain locations.

 Federal law provides certain rights to consumers using electronic funds transfer services.
 See Western Security Bank's Regulation E Disclosure (Electronic Fund Transfers) to understand your rights and liabilities.